-Small business owners could soon see a major tax break, as the chancellor plans to lift the cap on the Enterprise Management Incentives (EMIs) scheme.
+Small business owners will soon see a major tax break, as the chancellor announces increasing the cap on the Enterprise Management Incentives (EMIs) scheme.

 EMIs often have tax benefits for both businesses and employees – as well as helping with employee retention.

-With rumours the cap on EMIs is about to be lifted, here’s what small businesses need to know.
+With the cap on EMIs about to be lifted, here’s what small businesses need to know.

 What are Enterprise Management Incentives?

-Enterprise Management Incentives make up a UK government-backed scheme for small businesses, allowing them to offer share options to employees.
+Enterprise Management Incentives make up a UK government-backed scheme for small businesses, allowing them to offer share options of up to £250,000 to each employee.

 Tax benefits for employees